 (A/N: This story is actually the result of the Prompt Challenge I did a few weeks back!
 I wrote “The First Marker” around the prompt “Planet/Delight” given by DURI ROLVSSON.
 Thank you, Duri!
-It ended up becoming Story #2 in the Dennis & Bruce Adventures, a series of short stories I am working on surrounding my characters Dennis and Bruce (I need a better series title).
-This story doesn’t include Bruce much, but he’ll be back.
-You can read Story #1 over HERE.)
+It ended up becoming Story #2 in the Dennis & Bruce Adventures.)

 “You really need to learn how to relax, Dennis,” Patricia said, standing knee-deep in a swamp full of killer plantlife.

 I scowled at her, staying on the dry bank.
-Partly because I didn’t want to be covered in muck until absolutely necessary, but mostly so I could see and react to the threats that were sure to pounce at any given moment.
+Partly because I didn’t want to completely muck up my clothes unless it was necessary, but mostly so I could see and react to the threats that were sure to pounce at any given moment.
 Why I had let the crazy woman wrangle me into this little day trip, I couldn’t fathom.
 I felt like a thousand alien monsters were just waiting to leap out of the trees.

 Patricia waded further into the bog, her waist firmly tied to a lumpy orange tree trunk on the bank in case she hit quicksand.
 She leaned down and gently cradled the petals of a phosphorescent flower, its yellow blossoms rippling like seaweed.
 “Look at this!
 We thought Suns’ Sonata only grew in the more temperate regions of this continent, but it seems to be thriving in the heat and humidity of these jungles!
 This will give us an excellent fuel source for the bio-lamps Georgette created if we can find a larger patch.”
 She snapped several pictures on her datapad, mumbling notes to herself.